dfinity/sns-testing/draft_1_proposal_instructions.md

 5. Optional: Upgrade youf dapp canister(s) via SNS proposal.

-   If you are going through these instructions using the example dapp rather than your own dapp, this step can be done as follows:
+   If you are going through these instructions using the example dapp, this step can be done as follows:

    ```bash
    ./upgrade_test_canister.sh "Swap is taking place."